QZabre/vendor-oss-pyqtgraph/README.md

 N.B.
 This is NOT a fork of pyqtgraph, it is an amended copy of pyqtgraph, from a specific version and containing modifications specific to QS3.
 Upgrading or updating from newer versions of pyqtgraph will very likely have unintended nasty consequences.

-Manqaged on the ETHZ side by Pol Welter (welterp@phys.ethz.ch), in collaboration with Mel Padden (mel@qzabre) and Mark Greenslade (mark@qzabre.com) on the QZabre side.
+Manqaged on the ETHZ side by Pol Welter (welterp@phys.ethz.ch), in collaboration with Mel Padden (mel@qzabre.com) and Mark Greenslade (mark@qzabre.com) on the QZabre side.

 MP 2020.11.12